abel-yelin/googlies/data/md/gitbase-install-guide.md

 ---
-title: "today major daily puzzle durov for november 8 2024"
+title: "today Googlies daily puzzle durov for november 8 2024"
-description: "A comprehensive guide for setting up Major locally and deploying it to Vercel, suitable for beginners."
+description: "A comprehensive guide for setting up Googlies locally and deploying it to Vercel, suitable for beginners."
 date: "2024-08-11"
 ---

-# Installing and Deploying Major: A Step-by-Step Guide
+# Installing and Deploying Googlies: A Step-by-Step Guide

-This guide will walk you through the process of setting up Major on your local machine and deploying it to Vercel.
-Even if you're new to web development, you should be able to follow these steps to get your Major instance up and running.
+This guide will walk you through the process of setting up Googlies on your local machine and deploying it to Vercel.
+Even if you're new to web development, you should be able to follow these steps to get your Googlies instance up and running.

 ## Prerequisites